pipeline-demo-caternberg/pipeline-parallel-windows-linux/README.md

-# pipeline-parallel-windows-linux
+# Jenkins pipeline-parallel-windows-linux
-Parallel pipeline example with windows and linux nodegroups on GKE
+Jenkins parallel Pipeline example with windows and linux nodepools on GKE 1.24

 # Create a cluster